Hsieh Su-wei: 2013: Top 25 in singles, Wimbledon and Tour Championships doubles titles

 During the clay-court season, she fell in first round of the Madrid Open, Italian Open, and French Open and the second round of the Internationaux de Strasbourg in singles, but won the Italian Open with Peng, her tenth career doubles title.
-While Hsieh would struggle throughout the rest of the season on the singles court, winning five of her next eighteen matches, and her best results being second round showings at the next two Grand Slam events, her Italian Open title sparked the beginning of what would go on to be a remarkable run of doubles titles and domination over the next twelve months.
+While Hsieh would struggle throughout the rest of the season on the singles court, winning five of her next eighteen matches, and her best results being second round showings at the next two major events, her Italian Open title sparked the beginning of what would go on to be a remarkable run of doubles titles and domination over the next twelve months.
 After a disappointing second-round loss at the French Open, and quarterfinal losses at both grass-court warm-up tournaments, Hsieh and Peng came into Wimbledon as the dark horse candidates for the title.
-Seeded eighth, the pair wizzed through to the final with the loss of just one set, and without having to face a single seeded team.
+Seeded eighth, the pair whizzed through to the final with the loss of just one set, and without having to face a single seeded team.
 Facing the 12th seeded Australian duo of Ashleigh Barty and Casey Dellacqua, they won the title in two sets.
 This was Hsieh's first Grand Slam title, making her the first Taiwanese tennis player to ever win one in any discipline.
 It also meant she would return to the top 10 rankings for the first time since January 2010.

-Peng and Hsieh opened their summer hardcourt partnership with a victory at the Premier 5 Cincinnati Masters, defeating Anna-Lena Grönefeld and Peschke in the final.
+Peng and Hsieh opened their summer hardcourt partnership with a victory at the Premier 5 Cincinnati Open, defeating Anna-Lena Grönefeld and Peschke in the final.
 After an opening-round loss in New Haven, and a defeat at the hands of Sania Mirza and Zheng Jie at the US Open, the pair won their fourth title of the year at the Guangzhou International Open and Tour Championships.
 After posting back-to-back semifinal finishes at the Pan Pacific Open and China Open, Hsieh qualified with Peng for the Tour Championships for the first time in her career.
 Seeded second, they defeated Nadia Petrova and Katarina Srebotnik in the semifinals and Ekaterina Makarova and Elena Vesnina in the final to win the year-ending championships, and their fifth title of 2013.
 By virtue of this win, Hsieh and Peng became the first Asian players to ever win a season-ending tennis championship.
 She finished her doubles season ranked No. 3 in the world, while her singles ranking dropped 60 places from 2012 down to No. 85.

-Hsieh's singles season ended disappointing with numerous first-round fells and only five second round shows in Eastbourne International, Wimbledon Championships, US Open, Guangzhou International Open and Luxembourg Open.
+Hsieh's singles season ended disappointing with numerous first-round losses and only five second round showings in Eastbourne International, Wimbledon, US Open, Guangzhou International and Luxembourg Open.